Skip to main content

 4. That the obligations have been claimed by the courts or are in litigation or arbitration proceedings, the solution of which depends on their collection.

-In the case of small companies, the owners may also deduct the loss due to deterioration of credits due to possible insolvencies of debtors up to the limit of 1% of the debtors existing at the conclusion of the tax period, except those for which the loss due to bad debts had been recognized individually and those for which impairment losses are not deductible.
+In the case of small companies, the owners may also deduct the loss due to impairment of credits for possible insolvency of debtors up to the limit of 1% of the debtors existing at the end of the tax period, except for those for which the loss due to insolvency has been individually recognised and those for which the impairment losses are not deductible.

-Losses due to credit impairment will not be deductible when:
+due to impairment of credits will not be deductible when:

-1. Credits are owed by public law entities unless they are the subject of an arbitration or judicial procedure regarding their amount or existence.
+1. The credits are owed by public law entities unless they are the subject of an arbitration or judicial procedure that deals with their amount or existence.

-2. Credits owed by related persons or entities, unless they are in bankruptcy and the liquidation phase has occurred in the terms provided in the Bankruptcy Law.
+2. Credits owed by related persons or entities, unless they are in a situation of bankruptcy and the liquidation phase has taken place in accordance with the terms provided for in the Bankruptcy Law.

-3. Those corresponding to global estimates of the risk of insolvencies of clients and debtors.
+3. Those corresponding to global estimates of the risk of insolvency of clients and debtors.

-Losses due to impairment of the value of other assets (Art.
+Losses due to impairment of other assets (Art.
 13 and 20 of the LIS)

-Losses due to deterioration of tangible assets, real estate investments and intangible assets, including goodwill, will not be deductible.
+Losses due to impairment of tangible fixed assets, real estate investments and intangible fixed assets, including goodwill, will not be deductible.